Comfy-Org/rfcs/rfcs/0001-object_info_v2.md

 #### 2.3 Compatibility Layer

-Transformations will be applied to the old format to convert it to the new format.
+Transformations will be applied on the frontend to convert the old format to the new format.

 #### 2.4 Gradual Change with Nodes